Leshemiko/react-svg-uploader/README.md

 # react-svg-uploader
 React component for uploading and editing SVG elements

-## Upload ad edit svg viewBox and fill colors.
+## Upload and edit svg viewBox and fill colors.
 Completely customable for your needs.

 ### TODO:
  1. Complete Undo/Redo actions